Oregon Mediation Association

 Stephanie (she / her) began her career in wood products in the 1980’s working her way up to manage teams in male-dominated industries.
 She has worked in manufacturing, retail, wholesale, restaurant, public, and non-profit industries in executive and leadership roles.
 She spent most of her career in Human Resources.
 Her areas of expertise include mediating workplace conflict and negotiation of collective bargaining contracts.
 She enjoys helping folks through organizational change and coaching executives on the most difficult subject matters.

 Stephanie holds degrees in criminal justice, management, human resources, and is a senior certified human resource professional through the Human Resource Certification Institute (HRCI) and the Society of Human Resource Managers (SHRM).
-She is a certified mediator.
 Stephanie began volunteering at Neighbor-To-Neighbor Mediation (CDRC) in 2013 and completed her training that year.
-She very much enjoys mentoring people and helping them become business owners and leaders.
+She enjoys mentoring people and helping them become business owners and leaders.

 Paul Allen – Vice President